-Germanium was found by Clemens Winkler in 1886.
-Germanium is shown by the symbol Ge, and its atomic number is 32.
+The scientist Clemens Winkler found Germanium in 1886.
+We can denote this element by the symbol Ge, and its atomic number is 32.
 This is in the periodic table, below Si.
 Its electron configuration is 1s2 2s2 2p6 3s2 3p6 4s2 3d10 4p2.
-Ge is a metalloid having a crystal structure similar to that of diamond.
-It is hard, brittle and has a grey-white color.
-Melting point of Ge is around 937 oC, and the boiling point is 2830 oC.
+Ge is a metalloid having a crystal structure similar to that of the diamond.
+It is hard, brittle and has a grey-white colour.
+The melting point of Ge is around 937 oC, and the boiling point is 2830 oC.

-What is the difference between Silicon and Germanium?
+What is the Difference Between Silicon and Germanium?

-• In a certain temperature, germanium will have more free electrons than silicon.
+Moreover, germanium atom has a larger radius than silicon.
+Apart from that, another notable difference between silicon and germanium is that, in certain temperatures, germanium has more free electrons than silicon.
 Thus, the conductivity of germanium is higher.